 Can edema occur in injuries?

-Bone marrow edema is typically seen in fractures and other serious injuries to the joint or bone, especially those that involve the hip, spine, ankle or knee.
+Generally, bone marrow edema is typically seen in fractures and other serious injuries to the joint or bone, especially those that involve the hip, spine, ankle or knee.

 Some of the usual causes of edema include: